NIA raids 20 locations of PFI in connection with PMK leader’s murder

 For Daily Alerts

-NIA raids 20 places in Tamil Nadu
+NIA raids 20 locations of PFI in connection with PMK leader’s murder

 India